C Program To Print Prime Numbers From 1 to n

 5. Can the prime number printing program be optimised further?

-The program can be optimised by skipping even numbers (except 2) in the prime check.
+The program can be optimised by skipping even numbers (except 2) in the prime check, or by wrapping the prime-checking logic in a reusable function for cleaner, modular code.